-We have witnessed antisemitism in the media, online, in classroom textbooks, in student interactions, in teacher training, by school administrations, by professors, in the halls of Congress, on billboards, in some churches, and even in Jewish cemeteries through vandalism, and in physical assaults against Jews on the street.
+We have witnessed antisemitism in the media, online in social media, in classroom textbooks, in student interactions, in teacher training, by school administrations, by professors, in the halls of Congress, on billboards, in some churches, in Jewish cemeteries through vandalism, and in physical assaults against Jews on the street.
 In our politically charged environment, antisemitic slurs, which would have been universally decried in the past, are tolerated . . . and then imitated.
 Extremists feel emboldened by each new instance of antisemitic activity.
-Who thought in America that Jewish people, including their children, would need to go through “active shooter” drills.
+It is unthinkable in America that Jewish people, including their children, would need to go through “active shooter” drills.

 In the last few decades, antisemitism has been imported by outside sources.
 The government of Qatar, which owns the Al Jazeera media network and AJ+, has donated over $1 billion to six U.S. universities to promote an anti-Israel and antisemitic agenda.
 In addition, the Saudi government has paid for Middle Eastern chairs at major U.S. universities while filling our public libraries with free anti-Israel books and videos for decades.

-Antisemitic forces have aligned themselves with communities of color, which they work to manipulate in order to turn whole communities against Israel and the Jewish people.
+Antisemitic forces have aligned themselves with minority communities, which they work to manipulate in order to turn whole segments of society against Israel and the Jewish people.
 This is a coordinated effort on many fronts.
 Through lies, half-truths, and misinformation, they are able to distort and manipulate facts, replacing them with fictions that are widely accepted as truth.
-A recent study by the ADL shows that out of a population of 4.1 billion people on five continents, a stunning 26% (1.1 billion) harbor antisemitic attitudes.
+A 2014 study by the ADL shows that out of a population of 4.1 billion people on five continents, a stunning 26% (1.1 billion) harbor antisemitic attitudes.

 The message of antisemitic forces, although false, is clear, simple, and oft-repeated, which has allowed it to gain a foothold in cities around the world.
 We need to be concerned.

 It's time to draw clear, red lines.